NoamZeise/pico-temp-humidity/README.md

-# Work in progress temperature and humidity collector project
+# Temperature and Humidity Collector

-using the [raspberry pi pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) microcontroller board, [DHT11 sensor](https://components101.com/sensors/dht11-temperature-sensor), and, optionally, a [HC-05 bluetooth module](https://components101.com/wireless/hc-05-bluetooth-module) (or any other uart device connected to the pico's uart1 pins)
+Software for the raspberry pi pico that collects the temperature and humidity at 30 second intervals and stores it into a large buffer, and a command line tool to get the stored data from the pico over serial uart.

 ## Current State
 * reads temp/humidity from DHT11 with gpio every 30 seconds